GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 level (0-255).
 Thus, variable pixel-by-pixel transparency in a sophisticated RGBA image (color + transparency) cannot be see-through for more than a single color.
-Our approximation for plotting transparent RGBA images is to simulate the transparency effect on the color, but the image remains opaque (optionally apart from a single color).
+Our approximation for plotting transparent RGBA images is to simulate the transparency effect on the color, but the image remains opaque (optionally apart from a single color via |-Q|).
-Since polygons can have separate transparency then one slow option is to paint the image by polygonal tiles with a custom CPT file that has one entry for each of the (up to) 255 values in the alpha channel.
+Since polygons can have separate transparencies then one slow option is to paint the image by squares with a custom CPT file that has one entry for each of the (up to) 255 values in the alpha channel.

 Image formats recognized